Mar-physics/Effective-theory-for-Schroedinger-Coulomb-problem/README.md

-Construction of an Effective Theory for the Schrodinger Equation.
+This repository provides an implementation of the analysis described in arXiv:nucl-th/9706029.
+The project explores the construction of an effective theory for the Schrödinger equation, focusing on a potential composed of a Coulomb term and an arbitrary short-range potential.

+**Overview:**
-Implementation for the analysis described in https://arxiv.org/abs/nucl-th/9706029.
-The starting point for these calculations is the file "Schrodinger.py", where one can find how to setup the Hamiltonian for a potential given by the sum of the Coulomb and Yukawa potentials.
+The starting point for these calculations is the file Schrodinger.py, which demonstrates how to set up the Hamiltonian for a potential defined as the sum of:
+- A Coulomb potential.
+- A short-range potential, modeled in this implementation using a Yukawa potential.
-The last one has been chosen arbitrarily by the authors, one can substitute it with any short-ranged potential and repeat the analysis.
+The Yukawa potential has been chosen arbitrarily by the authors and can be replaced with any short-range potential to repeat or adapt the analysis.

+**Files Description**
+- "Schrodinger.py"
+Contains the primary implementation for setting up and solving the Schrödinger equation for the given potential.
+This file is the foundation of the analysis and includes tools for defining the Hamiltonian, as well as plots to visualize eigenfunctions and potentials behavior

+- "DeltaPotential.py"
-The first attempt to approximate such a potential can be found in "DeltaPotential.py", where the short range potential is approximated by a delta function multiplied by a constant, which is fine tuned via First Order Perturbation Theory, according to what described in the cited paper.
+Introduces a naive attempt to approximate the short-range potential using a delta function, scaled by a constant.
+This constant is fine-tuned using First Order Perturbation Theory, as described in the cited paper.
-No plots are present in this file, as they will be implemented in the "EffectiveTheory.py".
+Note: This file does not produce plots; it focuses solely on theoretical approximations.

+- "EffectiveTheory.py"
+Implements the construction of the effective theory, incorporating second and fourth-order correction terms derived from the system's symmetries.
+Plots for visualizing results are generated in this file.
+**Status: Work in progress (many functions are still missing).**